CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 DisputeResolution.4.Ti=Informal Good Faith Negotiations Up the Line

 DisputeResolution.4.sec=The parties shall try to settle their Dispute amicably between themselves by good faith negotiations, initially in the normal course of business at the operational level.
 If a Dispute is not resolved at the operational level, the parties shall attempt in good faith to resolve the Dispute by negotiation between executives who hold, at a minimum, the office(s) of [TITLE(S)].
-Either party may initiate the executive negotiation process at any time and from time to time by providing notice [in accordance with Section {RejectionOfGoods.1.3.Xnum}] (the “Dispute Notice”).
-Within no more than five (5) days  after the Dispute Notice has been given, the receiving party shall submit to the other a written response (the “Response”).
+Either party may initiate the executive negotiation process at any time and from time to time by providing notice [in accordance with Section {RejectionOfGoods.1.3.Xnum}] (the “{DefT.Dispute_Notice}”).
+Within no more than five (5) days  after the Dispute Notice has been given, the receiving party shall submit to the other a written response (the “{DefT.Response}”).
 The Dispute Notice and the Response shall include (a) a statement of the Dispute, together with a recital of the alleged underlying facts, and of the respective parties’ positions and (b) the name and title of the executive who will represent that party and of any other person who will accompany the executive.
 The parties agree that such executives shall have full and complete authority to resolve the Dispute.
 All reasonable requests for information made by one party to the other will be honored.
 If such executives do not resolve such dispute within [twenty (20)] days of receipt of the Dispute Notice for any reason, the parties shall have an additional [ten (10)] days thereafter to reach agreement as to whether to seek to resolve the Dispute through mediation under Section {DisputeResolution.5.Xnum}.

 DisputeResolution.5.Ti=Mediation

 Note=There appears to be an extraneous "]" in "through [arbitration][litigation] under Section {DisputeResolution.6.Xnum}]" in the following section.
 Presumably, this indicates the end of an optional span, but it is unclear where it begins.
 The "]" is also missing in the PDF mccs-full-report.pdf.
 Perhaps it is merely extraneous.

-DisputeResolution.5.sec=If the parties do not resolve any Dispute within the periods specified in Section {DisputeResolution.4.Xnum}, either party may, by notice given in accordance with Section {RejectionOfGoods.1.3.Xnum} (the “Mediation Notice”), invite the other to resolve the Dispute under the [insert name of rules] as in effect on the date of this Agreement (the “{DefT.Mediation_Rules}”).
+DisputeResolution.5.sec=If the parties do not resolve any Dispute within the periods specified in Section {DisputeResolution.4.Xnum}, either party may, by notice given in accordance with Section {RejectionOfGoods.1.3.Xnum} (the “{DefT.Mediation_Notice}”), invite the other to resolve the Dispute under the [insert name of rules] as in effect on the date of this Agreement (the “{DefT.Mediation_Rules}”).
 The language to be used in the mediation shall be [language].
 If such invitation is accepted, a single mediator shall be chosen by the Parties.
 If, within {Mediation.RespondToInvitationWithin.days} following the delivery of the Mediation Notice, the invitation to mediate is not accepted, the parties shall resolve the Dispute through {arbitration//litigation} under Section {DisputeResolution.6.Xnum}]  [If the parties are unable to agree upon the appointment of a mediator, then one shall be appointed by the {Arbitration.Institution.Name}.

 Official Note=[In this clause companies choose between arbitration (Alternative A) and litigation (Alternative B):]